Fastidious/collantes.us/content/2019-07-12-close-my-account-robinhood.md

   - rants
 ---

-On 23 April, 2019 I sent an email to Robinhood, using their online help tool, because I couldn't find a phone number to call on their website.
+On 23 April, 2019 I sent an email to Robinhood, using their on-line help tool, because I couldn't find a phone number to call on their website.

 > Couldn't find […] a proper choice under "support issue," so picked something that is close to what I want, but not quite.
 I would like to close, and delete my account (not just deactivate).
 Thanks!